What kind of advice we give

 - something that you have bought: you should bring the invoice/receipt for the item bought, and any letters/emails and the retailer have written, and any estimates for repairs.

-Although we do not (and are not able) to “take on” cases in the same way that a firm of solicitors or an law centre can, we can assist help you by drafting letters, filling in court forms and advising you over several sessions.
+Although we do not (and are not able) to "take on" cases like a firm of solicitors or a law centre can, we can help you by drafting letters, filling in court forms and advising you over several sessions.

-Note: We do not provide representation before the courts or in tribunals.
-Also, if your problem appears to be too complex for an instant answer, or requires more time and attention than we can allocate during our sessions, we will generally recommend that you will need to go to a firm of solicitors or other advice agency.
-We have a list of local solicitors, many who provide assistance under the legal aid scheme or enter into conditional/contingency fee arrangements.
-This list is also available for download)
+Note: We do not provide representation before the courts or tribunals.
+Also, if your problem appears to be too complex for an instant answer or requires more time and attention than we can allocate during our sessions, we will recommend that you will need to go to a firm of solicitors or other advice agency.
+Some possible different sources of help are available here.

-Where you need to do something quickly or where you require immediate on-going help we will have to ask that you obtain advice and/or assistance elsewhere.
-For example, if you have a court or tribunal hearing within a few days, or the amount of help you need is large, but that help must be provided within a short period.
-This is because of our limited opening hours (one evening per a week) and that the adviser who sees you will not be present every week (or cannot work on your problem during the day).
+Where you need to do something quickly or you require immediate ongoing help, we will have to ask that you obtain advice and help elsewhere.
+For example, if you have a court or tribunal hearing within a few days, or the amount of help you need is significant and must be provided within a short period.
+This is because of our limited opening hours (one evening every two weeks), and the adviser you see will only be present at some advice sessions (or cannot work on your problem during the day).